(b) Shrink the change steps (make it small, smaller, smallest – tips)

 The second important reason for making change-management steps small is that your team will usually do all the (ultimately time-saving) implementation work initially on top of existing tasks.
 Small steps can be fit in, especially if your team members are motivated to do so.

-Small, small, small.
-Successful change-managers aim at small wins: milestones within reach: ‘finalise one clause for in the clause library’.
+Small, small, and small.
+Successful change managers aim at small wins: milestones within reach: ‘finalise one clause for in the clause library’.
 In more recent terminology: use scrum techniques of sprints.
 Select small milestones that embody two aspects: one, they are meaningful and two, they are within immediate reach.

 SWITCH describes a highly successful financial coach: he instructs people in financial trouble to start repaying the smallest amounts of their debt first, instead of their exceptionally costly debts.
 This reverse of priority (not working on the debts that accrue interest by more than 20-25 percent but to work on the smallest debt) appears to be significantly more effective.